Connecting AIMS with your Azure subscription is a straight forward configuration requiring no agent installation.

 The way to do this in Azure is by using the Azure AD and create an Application which will have the required access to the Resources you want to monitor.

 The following steps describe how to connect:

-1. Login to the AIMS Environment where you want to configure the Azure Agent and navigate to the settings/Agents.
+1. Login to the AIMS Environment where you want to connect Azure and navigate to the settings/Agents.

 3. In the Azure Portal ( https://portal.azure.com ) perform the next steps to gather the required information:

 3.1 You need an App registration to allow AIMS to monitor your Azure Resources.

 3.1.1 Open App registrations in the Azure Portal.

 3.1.3 Type any valid name.

 3.1.6 Click Register.